ehrpg/qstar/docs/crisis.md

 ##### Helpless

 A helpless character is either paralyzed, held, bound, sleeping, unconscious, or otherwise completely at an opponent's mercy.
-An helpless opponent can't parry or dodge.

 Penalty
+:   You can't parry or dodge.
 :   You can be a target of the [Execute](#execute) action.

 ##### Kneeling